thundergnat/Math-Root/README.md

 Calculates the nth root of a Real number.
 Returns a FatRat, precise to 32 decimal digits by default.
 May pass in a different precision for more or fewer fractional digits, or may set the `$*ROOT-PRECISION` dynamic variable to have a different default.

+Also provides routines to calculate triangular roots in two, three, and four dimensions.

+A number whose triangular root is an integer is a triangular number.

+### sub triangular-root( Real $number, Int $r? where 2|3|4 --> FatRat )

+  * $number

+    * value; any Real number, required.

+  * $r

+    * value; positive Integer 2, 3 or 4, optional, default 2 (r-simplex root).

+Also provides named routines for 3-simplex and 4-simplex roots if you want to call them directly.

+A number whose tetrahedral root is an integer is a tetrahedral number.

+### sub tetrahedral-root( Real $number, Int 3 --> FatRat )

+  * $number

+    * value; any Real number, required.

+  * $r

+    * value; Integer 3, (3-simplex root).

+A number whose pentatopic root is an integer is a pentatopic number. ( long o: pentatōpic - like hope or nope. )

+### sub pentatopic-root( Real $number, Int 4 --> FatRat )

+  * $number

+    * value; any Real number, required.

+  * $r

+    * value; Integer 4, (4-simplex root).

 USAGE
 =====

-Raku nth root calculations return Nums by default.
+Rakus nth root calculations return Nums by default.
 Very useful for small numbers but of limited value for very large ones.
 This module provides high accuracy root functions for both Integer and Rational results.

 Contrast the default Raku operations: